-PNT is in a position to obtain Provost Signature through the Director of Pre-Award Services at the unit's request.
+PNT is in a position to obtain Provost Signature through the Executive Director of Research Operations at the unit's request.

 At any point during the development of a proposal, the assigned GCO has permission to review proposal element(s) and request changes.

 1. Once approvals are obtained, RA will run ERA activity, .
 This activity will capture the final review prior to submission.